 Historical Data: Hevo ingests the historical data on the basis of the offset selected at the time of creating the Pipeline.
 By default, it starts fetching data from the time your Stripe account was created.

-Note: The time taken to fetch historical data depends on how many days are selected at the time of creating a pipeline.
-Hence, Hevo defaults this period to 30 days, and if required you may customise it to any amount, or even the starting date of your stripe account too.
+Note: The time taken to fetch the historical data depends on the number of days selected at the time of creating the Pipeline.
+Hevo defaults this period to 30 days.
+If required, you may customize it to any number or even select the starting date of your Stripe account.

 The following is the list of tables (objects) that are created at the Destination when you run the Pipeline.